 With major productivity inhibitors like context switching making it harder for employees to get work done, centralized access to information becomes a game changer.
 Skipping the tedious login processes by providing single-click access to the information employees need to know, like their time off balance or pay data, is an easy win for digital workplace owners.

-For example, the Workgrid digital assistant surfaces microapps via an omni-present toolbar on the intranet.
-From the toolbar, employees can navigate to a microapp with consolidated time off balance information, without having to log into the system itself.
+For example, the Workgrid AI Assistant surfaces microapps via an omni-present web client on the intranet.
+From the AI Assistant, employees can navigate to a microapp with consolidated time off balance information, without having to log into the system itself.
 They can quickly see any communications, notifications, and tasks that need their attention all in the same place.
+This information can be pushed or pulled depending on how organizations customize their AI Assistant, delivering content in the form of notifications and alerts or surfaced when prompted through chat.

 Guide